 2006 Heart's Cry wins the Dubai Sheema Classic (GI).
-Cosmo Bulk wins the Singapore Airlines International Cup (G1).
-Tokyo Racecourse installs the world's largest HDTV monitor (11.2 \times 66.4 meters).
+Cosmo Bulk wins the Singapore Airlines International Cup (G1), the first overseas win for an NAR registered racehorse.
 Japan-trained Delta Blues and Pop Rock finish one-two in the Melbourne Cup (G1).